YP-Learning/LetUs-C/src/Ch5-Loop-Control-Instruction/B/README.md

 b.
 Write a program to find the factorial value of any number entered through the keyboard. [solution](./b.c)

 c.
 Two numbers are entered through the keyboard.
 Write a program to find the value of one number raised to the power of another. [solution](./c.c)

+d.
+Write a program to print all the ASCII values and their equivalent character using while loop.
+The ASCII values vary from 0 - 255. [solution](./d.c)